 These are healthier, but not a soul would know it!
 Better yet, I knew they would be something my brother and dad would go nuts over.
 My first attempt at these are extra gooey and less meringue-y than some versions.
 My attempted meringue top without sugar didn’t turn out as a traditional meringue.
 But when I tasted how sweet and gooey and soft and chewy they were, I knew they were definitely not a fail!

 I love these bars and I know my family is going to love them too.
 Chocolate and meringue!?
-Yes, they will love them!
-So this month, I’m calling these my new project.
+Yes, we loved them!
+But they are becoming my new project.
 I’m going to spend more time trying different chocolates, thicker, chewier meringues and a heartier base.
 I should probably try all kinds of variations, right?
 These bars are worth the work for that, trust me!
 Friends, get your taste-testers ready.
 You’ll be seeing more of more of these decadent bars this summer!

 Halfway Bars (dairy-free)